 Inconsistent or Odd Billing Amounts.
 It’s important to explore further if you see a bill significantly higher than previous ones without any clear explanation.
 Also, if the bill amount is the same as an earlier bill, this could be a red flag.

 Incorrect Personal Information.
-If the bill is addressed to the wrong property or has incorrect tenant names, or if it reflects old renter information or misspelled names, then it’s time to investigate.
+If the bill is addressed to the wrong property, has incorrect tenant names, or reflects outdated renter information or misspelled names, then it’s time to investigate.

 Suspicious Payment Instructions.
 Another red flag is a request to pay through an unfamiliar method.
 You should inquire if the payment account number doesn’t match the one on previous bills.